guilatrova/gracy/README.md

 )
 ```

-Using `strict_status_code` means that any other code no specified will raise an error regardless of being successful or not.
+Using `strict_status_code` means that any other code not specified will raise an error regardless of being successful or not.

 **Allowed**